Captain Serious isn't playing around

 "There are certain types of players who just love the big stage and love competing," said Claude Lemieux, a four-time Cup winner known for doing anything in his power to swing a playoff game.
 "The bigger the stage, the more they compete.
 That's just how he is."

-Keeping his composure in the spotlight has been a hallmark for Toews, whom Chicago selected with the third overall pick in the 2006 draft.
+Keeping his composure in the spotlight has been a hallmark for Toews, whom Chicago selected with the third-overall pick in 2006.
 He joined the Blackhawks in 2007 and was named captain the following season.

 "When it gets crazy, when you're down a goal in a road building, you've just got to find ways to stay calm and stick to the process and execute the best you can," Toews said.
 "I think that's when your experience really takes over.
 And guys probably respond to that more than anything."